Developer Guide

 - As such, it is only natural for the

-command to support addition of members and tags into the group upon creation. - This minimizes the number of commands a user has to make in setting up a functional Group.
+creategroupcommand to support addition of members and tags into the group upon creation. - This minimizes the number of commands a user has to make in setting up a functional Group.

 - As such, it is better to choose Alternative 1, as this provides the user with a far better user experience.

-Aspect: Case-sensitivity of GroupName
+Aspect: Case-sensitivity of GroupName parameter in creategroup command:

 -